rivera-lanasm/mergeconflict/content/posts/br_ycif_0.md

 +++
 draft = false
 date = 2023-08-10T22:38:47-04:00
-title = "Book Review: Your Computer is on Fire, Part 1" subtitle = "Introduction: Stripping Ideology from Fact" description = "" slug = ""
+title = "Book Review: Your Computer is on Fire" subtitle = "Introduction: Stripping Ideology from Fact" description = "" slug = ""